Meet the team behind Painted Dog Conservation

 Education and Community Development Programs Manager

 Hailing from Bulawayo, the second largest city in Zimbabwe, Wilton joined PDC in 2004 after serving in the education sector for 17 years.
-He was first appointed Environmental Education Officer and in 2008 he was promoted to his current position charged with designing and implementing a new brand of world-class standard conservation education for the Iganyana Children’s Bush Camp and local schools.
+He was first appointed Environmental Education Officer and in 2008 he was promoted to his current position charged with designing and implementing a new brand of world-class standard conservation education for the Wilton Nsimango Children’s Bush Camp and local schools.

 Wilton is a qualified trained teacher.
 He holds several degrees and a M.S. in Education Management.
 His vision is to improve the conservation education discipline and help kids understand the relationship between the traditional and modern trends of conservation so that they play their role in protecting wildlife.